-Bicycle ingress/egress should be provided directly from adjacent bicycle lanes and paths.
+Bicycle ingress/egress points should be clearly identifiable from the street frontage.

 Resident and staff bicycle parking should be located, preferably at ground floor, and designed to be secure and conveniently accessible from the street and associated uses.

 Vehicle ingress and egress into development, including loading facilities and building servicing, should be designed to ensure a high standard of pedestrian amenity and limit potential conflict between vehicle movements and pedestrian activity and avoid adversely impacting the continuity of the public realm.